kustomer/android-chat-sdk-samples/kotlin_chat_v2_sample/README.md

-# Kustomer Advanced Example App
+# Kustomer Chat v2 Sample App

 This example app demonstrates how to use Kustomer's Login and Describe functionality.